 Gather the ingredients.

 Heat the oven to 425 F.

 Remove the giblets from the turkey cavity.
 Season the cavity well with salt and pepper, then stuff with the onions, lemon, garlic halves, and bay leaves.

 Place the bird in a large roasting tray, breast side up.
 Season well with salt and pepper, then drizzle with a little olive oil.

 Roast the turkey in the hot oven for 10 to 15 minutes.
 Remove from the oven, baste the bird with the pan juices, and lay the bacon strips over the breast to keep it moist.
 Baste again.

-Lower the heat to 350 F and roast for about 2 1/2 hours (or 15 minutes per pound), basting occasionally.
+Lower the heat to 350 F and roast for about 2 1/2 hours (or 15 to 20 minutes per pound), basting occasionally.